whereiswx/einvoice-api/README.md

 # EInvoice API with JWT
 Developed by Spring Boot V3.4.2, JDK21

-### Information
+### Information & Features
-* The program uses JWT for authentication
+This project uses JWT authentication and call EInvoice API for information.
+* Submit einvoice API while triggering email to notify users (comin soon)
+* Decode einvoice xml input (coming soon)
+* Read PDF file like API
-* Submit EInvoice with Bearer token in header
+* Authenticate JWT and call einvoice API with Bearer token (Current)
-Decode EInvoice XML input
-* The program does encoding for EInvoice XM (Coming Soon)

-### How To Clone Project
+### Cloning and running Project
 git clone https://github.com/whereiswx/einvoice-api.git

-### How To Run
 mvn clean install - To build the war file and clean the project mvn spring-boot:run - To run the project

-### Input For EInvoice JSON/XML
+### JSON/XML Details
-The file called einvoice-input.txt include the JSON/XML data
+File einvoice-input.txt include the JSON/XML data for testing the einvoice API

 To note this project for learning purposes only.....